Seansx4/Seans-Guide/src/blogs/tech/coding/web-scraping-a-two-factor-authentication-website.md

 image6: /images/inspectingemailinput.png
 imageAlt6: Inspecting email input
 caption6: Using developer tools we inspect the email input field.
-We then repeat this for the password field and the login button to find their names.
+We then repeat this for the password field and the login button to find their names
 subheading7: ""
 paragraph7: " <p>We then repeat this process for the password.
 And again for the login\r